 If you’re an extrovert that enjoys interacting with people, joining a direct sales business opportunity, maybe a great option for you!
-I have one friend who is into health and wellness that joined doTERRA to sell essential oils and another who sells clothing for cabi.
+I have one friend who is into health and wellness that joined doTERRA to sell essential oils, and another who sells clothing for cabi.
 I’m a fan and purchaser of both brands, and my friends are earning money selling items that they’re passionate about.

-You’ll need to come up with funds for the initial startup fee, but it’s easy to make it back and much more if you’re passionate about you’re selling.
-Usually, direct sales consultants earn 25%-35% commission on items that they sell and additional commissions for building a team.
+You’ll need to come up with funds for the initial startup fee, but it’s easy to make it back and much more if you’re passionate about what you’re selling.
+Usually, direct sales consultants earn a 25%-35% commission on items that they sell and additional commissions for building a team.
 If you’re interested in joining a direct sales company, check out this massive list of companies!

 Last Words About Making Extra Money Online and Offline